find-sec-bugs/find-sec-bugs/cli/README.md

 ## Building the package

-1. Update the version of the latest release of Find Security Bugs and SpotBugs
+1. Update the version of the latest release of Find Security Bugs and SpotBugs in `gradle.properties`

 2. Run the following command